Agenda tab - Add and edit Live webcast session

 2. Click on the Basics tab.

-3. Scroll down to the Live Stream Details section and click Show on RTMP URLs.
+3. Scroll down to the Live stream details section and click Show on the desired protocol.

 4. Copy the live stream details.